 Our small bottles 15mL, 25mL and 100ml are always packed in glass so these can be reused.
 Our larger bottles 500mL, 1L and 5L are sent in plastic.
 We’re not a fan of plastic but unfortunately until we have successfully designed a light weight vessel that both protects the product and the environment (a project which we are working on with a number of partners) our only solution here is to reuse, recycle or reimagine.

 We have provided plenty of tips and ideas about how you can reimagine your plastic bottles for practical purposes around the home and garden.
 You can read about these solutions here.

 Return to Refill.

 This is a new initiative for us.
-Simply fill up a box with your used vessels up to 10kg (plastic and aluminium only please) and request a returns label by emailing us when you're ready.
+Simply fill up a box with your used vessels up to 10kg (plastic and aluminium only please) and request a returns label through our Australia Post portal.
 Fix it to the box and we’ll recondition your bottles and re-use them.
 Once they reach a stage where they can no longer be re-used we will send them off to be recycled into new plastic bottles.

 1 Shipment = 1 Tree